mmarcon/Bootstrapper/README.md

     bootstrapper add https://github.com/mmarcon/html5-boilerplate/tarball/master

 Should the `template.json` not be available the tool will guide you trough a few easy steps to just create it locally once the repository has been downloaded.
+Isn't that great?